By Leanne Flanagan Smith

 There was something for everyone and it was visually spectacular.

-I learnt so much about the country and its history and I suspect I only scratched the surface.
+I learnt so much about the country and its history and I suspect I only saw the tip of the iceberg.

 The highlight for me: